pinakdhabu/Sppuqp/README.md

 - 🗂 Each PDF has all departments' papers → Search inside for your department & subject
 - 📌 Some also include Honors course papers

+## Note
+- ✅ If you receive a prompt indicating that the site is not secure, you can still proceed, as it is safe to download PDFs.

 ---

 ## 📅 APRIL 2022 – 2019 Pattern